Home

 Does the Vancouver Suspension Bridge have wheelchair access?
 The bridge itself does not, so wheelchair access it limited to the east side of the bridge.
 Because of this, visitors in wheelchairs can enter the park free of charge and enjoy the various other displays and views.

-Is a there a better way than a bus tour to see the Capilano Suspension Bridge?
+Is a there a better way than a bus tour to see the Suspension Bridge?
 Can I walk?
 It is possible to reach the bridge by foot, but only if you're staying at a hotel or B&B near the bridge (see above).

-If you're staying in downtown Vancouver, a great (and very scenic) way to travel to the Capilano Bridge is to ride the Seabus from Waterfront Station to Lonsdale Quay and then take Bus #236 to the Capilano Suspension Bridge.
+If you're staying in downtown Vancouver, a great (and very scenic) way to travel to the Capilano Bridge is to ride the Seabus from Waterfront Station to Lonsdale Quay and then take Bus #236 to the Suspension Bridge.